natacha-beck/imputePrepSanger/README.md

 A description of the Sanger Imputation Service can be found at the end of this document.

-Note that for now, the present pipeline creates an input file for imputation using the HRC refenrence panel only.
+Note that for now, the present pipeline creates an input file for imputation using the HRC reference panel only.

 ### Description of the pipeline

-1. Strand are updated using the files from Will Rayner website (http://www.well.ox.ac.uk/~wrayner/strand/).
-There is also the option to remove variants that had more than one high quality match to the genome.
+1. Strands are updated using the files from Will Rayner website (http://www.well.ox.ac.uk/~wrayner/strand/).
+There is also the option to remove variants that had more than one high-quality match to the genome.
 2. Quality Control steps (using plink):
     1.  maximum per person missing (--mind, we suggest 0.1).
     2.  maximum per SNP missing (--geno, we suggest 0.1).